hlin/cts/docs/raw_config.rst

 ===================

-ODCS can also be used to generate composes defined by the Pungi configuration file stored in an extral git repository.
+ODCS can also be used to generate composes defined by the Pungi configuration file stored in an external git repository.
 There is special compose source type called ``raw_config`` which is used for these composes.

 This document describes how to configure ODCS server to generate